What are the best shooting modes to use and why?

 Camera sets a brighter exposure knowing you want a bright scene.

 Some cameras also have beach and snow modes, but not all.
-A beach scene and a snow scene are similar as far as the camera is concerned, because they are both very bright white scenes.
+A beach scene and a snow scene are similar as far as the camera is concerned, because they’re both very bright white scenes.

-In beach or snow mode, you’re telling the camera that the very bright areas are actually bright and that it’s okay to capture it like that.
+By setting beach or snow mode, you’re telling the camera that the very bright areas are actually bright and that it’s okay to capture it like that.
+It’s the same as using exposure compensation in the more advanced modes.

 8. Child mode